JoelB/proxy-tray/README.md

 # Proxy Tray

-## An indicator to quickly switch to SSH-based SOCKS proxy
+### An indicator app to quickly switch to an SSH SOCKS proxy

 This is a little app I made to quickly open and enable a SOCKS proxy with SSH to a specified host and set the system-wide proxy settings to use this proxy.